 - People with weakened immune systems

-Colds and the flu share a few similarities, but make sure you know the difference so you’ll know when you might need to see a GP to avoid more serious problems.
+Colds and the flu share a few similarities, but make sure you know the difference so you’ll know when you might need to see a GP to avoid more serious illness or problems.
 However, the good news is most people can overcome both at home in only a short period of time.

 For regular updates on health issues especially relevant for the over 50s, why not follow us on Facebook.